Some people choose to make a Letter of Wishes (or Statement of Wishes) to accompany their Will. A Letter of Wishes can deal with matters such as:

 There are some important points to note regarding letters of wishes, as follows:

 If you use a qualified, experienced professional to prepare your Will, it is far less likely that it will be questioned – but no Will or estate is completely immune from the possibility of a challenge (see our article ‘Is My Will Final?‘ for more details).
-In such circumstances, will your Letter of Wishes be of any relevance?
+Most challenges are settled out of court which avoids the estate incurring substantial legal fees.
+However, should the challenge go to court, the Court may look at your letter of wishes.

-To answer this question, we will look at a couple of recent cases.
-First, consider the very well publicised case of Ilott v The Blue Cross in which a mother disinherited her estranged daughter and left the bulk of her £486,000 estate to three charities.
+In the very well publicised case of Ilott v The Blue Cross, a mother disinherited her estranged daughter and left the bulk of her £486,000 estate to three charities.
 The mother left a very strongly worded Letter of Wishes accompanying her Will which explained her decision not to leave her daughter any money.
 The daughter claimed against the estate under the Inheritance (Provision for Family and Dependants) Act 1975 and after multiple hearings, was left with a meager £50,000.

 A further case heard in July, Nahajec v Fowle, similarly involved an adult daughter of working age who had experienced a long estrangement from her parent.
 Like the Ilott case, the daughter was in difficult financial circumstances – and like the Ilott case, the deceased left a note forcefully explaining his clear wishes that the daughter should not receive any provision at all from the estate.
 As with the Ilott case, the claimant received an award – in this case over 11% of the estate.

 It would seem to depend on how such wishes are expressed and whether those views are accurate and rational.
-In both cases the written wishes were shown to include inaccuracies and exaggerations which undermined them in the courts’ eyes.
+In all of the above cases above, the written wishes were shown to include inaccuracies and/or exaggerations which undermined them in the courts’ eyes.
 For example, in Ilott, the mother’s Letter of Wishes implied that her attempts to reconnect with her daughter failed due to the fault of her daughter.
 The District judge instead held that both sides were responsible for the continuation of the estrangement, whilst attaching the greater responsibility to the deceased.

-Consequently Lord Hughes’s opening statement in Ilott, which emphasised freedom of testamentary disposition, may be qualified by his later comments that:
+Consequently Lord Hughes’s opening statement in the Ilott case, which emphasised freedom of testamentary disposition, may be qualified by his later comments that:

 “…the reasonableness of the deceased’s decisions are undoubtedly capable of being a factor for consideration within Section 3(1)(g) [of the Inheritance Act 1975]”.